Our highly qualified, experienced and friendly physio team.

 His interests outside of work include weight training as well as Taekwondo, which he been doing for almost 20 years and has represented Australia.

 Georgia completed her Bachelor of Physiotherapy at The University of Notre Dame and is currently working at the Jindalee practice.
-She has a keen interest in musculoskeletal and sporting injuries.
+With a keen interest in musculoskeletal and sporting injuries Georgia utilises her skills as a qualified Pilates instructor and teaches one-on-one as well as group Pilates classes at Jindalee.

 Outside of work Chris’s interests include watching AFL and cricket and working out at the gym.